What is the Safe Routes to School Program?

 Safe Routes to School Activities

-Educate students on safe walking and biking in school settings
+• Teach safe walking and biking skills in school

 • Organize on-campus walking before school to engage all students and build community.